JulieRaph/Holbertonschool-printf/README.md

 ## Man page

 For this custom function, we've also created a manual review to provide a clear explanation of our function, with the name "man_3_printf"

-To test our code, we created our own test file.
+To test our code, Holberton School sent us a test program with which we validated our code.

 ## Flowchart